neilyoung/t265pose/README.md

 Besides the normal use on a laptop or PC with Linux, macOS or Windows the API has been deployed successfully to battery driven devices, such as a Raspberry PI 3B+ and a Banana PI M2 Zero.
 It has turned out, that a Raspberry PI Zero W is currently too weak to run the Intel RealSense SDK with good performance.
 It works "kind of" but it is not recommended.
 There are tutorials, on how to install the SDK plus the T265Pose scripts on such computers.

-Since the T.265 only provides a pose stream with

 **The Raspberry 3B+ POC design**: It combines a LiPo battery and charger with the PI allowing for about 6h autonomous operation.

 ![RPI 3B+ reference design](https://user-images.githubusercontent.com/731020/73166973-41027000-40f7-11ea-869d-02420fdcbb9b.jpg)